 Use ArcPy to work with data

-ArcPy can be used to access web feature layers.
-You can open individual layers and tables by providing the URL to the feature service sub layer referenced by the layer.
+You can use ArcPy to access web feature layers.
+You can open individual layers and tables by providing the URL to the feature service sublayer referenced by the layer.

 Optimize web feature layer workflows